abinavseelan/js-for-newbies-2/2-DataTypes.md

 console.log('My name is ' + firstname + ' ' + lastName); // This will print 'My name is Tony Stark' to the console.
 ```

-However, with string literals, we can directly replace the variables inside the string!
+However, with template literals, we can directly replace the variables inside the string!
+This type of value replacement inside strings is known as interpolation.

 ```javascript
 let firstName = 'Tony';